 In Soviet Russia, time manages YOU!

-In my experience, time management becomes easier when partners get along with one another and with the partners of their partners.
-Relationships do need a certain amount of “alone time,” and having two partners can mean having less time to spend with each of them—but not nearly as much as you might suspect.
-Since it’s possible to spend quality time with more than one person, having two partners doesn’t mean that each of them gets only half your attention.
+So how do I make it work?
+I’ve found time management becomes easier when partners get along with one another and with the partners of their partners.
+I’ve had relationships where one of my partners refuses to be around and spend time with another, and it sucks.
+Never again.
+(Not just because enforcing that kind of separation means you spend less time with each partner—and this is aggravated when one of your partners doesn’t want to be around another but then gets surly and passive-aggressive when you spend time with the other—but it also leads to triangulation and other toxic behaviors.)
+Yes, relationships do need a certain amount of “alone time,” and having two partners can mean having less time to spend with each of them—but not nearly as much as you might suspect.
+As long as it’s possible to spend quality time with more than one person, having two partners doesn’t mean that each of them gets only half your attention.

-Personally, I like spending time with multiple partners, and I often like hspending time with a partner and her other partners.
-For example, I really enjoy going out to dinner with my partners and their partners as well.
-Part of healthy, successful polyamory, I think, is in knowing and accepting that not all of the time you spend with someone will be one-on-one time.
+I like spending time with multiple partners, and I often like spending time with a partner and her other partners.
+I really enjoy going out to dinner with my partners and their partners as well.
+We often go on vacation together; back in 2023, the extended poly network and I spent a lovely time in Barcelona.
+Of course, this requires that you know, and accept, that not all of the time you spend with someone will be one-on-one time.
 (And frankly, I think that’s a benefit; I’ve met some awesome people through my partners, people who have become my friends independent of our connection by dating the same person.)

 What about conflicts?
 What if my partner’s other partner wants time alone at the same time I do?